AdaCore/langkit/doc/tutorial.rst

   * The two ``Literal`` matchers hit on the corresponding keywords and associate the corresponding token kinds.

-  * Two two last ``Pattern`` will respectively match identifiers and numbers, and emit the corresponding token kinds.
+  * The two last ``Pattern`` will respectively match identifiers and numbers, and emit the corresponding token kinds.

 Only exact input strings trigger ``Literal`` matchers while the input is matched against a regular expression with ``Pattern`` matchers.
 Note that the order of rules is meaningful: here, the input is matched first against keywords and then only if there is no match, identifers and number patterns are matched.
-If ``Literal`` rules did appear at the end, ``def`` would always be emitted as an identifier.
+If ``Literal`` rules appeared at the end, ``def`` would always be emitted as an identifier.

 In both the token kinds definition and the rules specification above, we kept handling for the ``example`` token in order to keep the parser happy (it still references it).
-You will be able to get rid of it once we took care of the parser.
+You will be able to get rid of it once we take care of the parser.

 Alright, let's see how this affects our library.
 As for token kind definitions,